 The Fellow Stagg EKG is not only one of the best gooseneck kettles on the market but one of the best kettles, period.
 With the turn of a dial it can be programmed to heat up anywhere from 135 to 212 degrees, and there’s a setting to maintain water temperature for up to one hour.
 This offers the flexibility to heat water for specific types of tea—hotter for black and herbal teas, cooler for green and white teas.

 The item’s design stands out compared to other electric kettles thanks to its tapered body, sleek matte colorways, and elegant gooseneck spout.
-Customers add that the spout provides a precise and even pour, perfect for those with a French press, Chemex, or other non-electric coffee maker.
+Customers add that the spout provides a precise and even pour, ideal for those with a French press, Chemex, or other non-electric coffee maker.

 Two drawbacks to consider are that the Stagg EKG is slightly on the smaller side (holding up to .9 liters of water) and it's quite expensive.
 However, the item earns especially high praise from customers for its versatility, durability, and ease of use.